sdhaduvai/TruckerAPI/README.md

 # TruckerAPI
-A backend REST API built using Java, SpringBoot, Docker and Jenkins
+A backend REST API built using Java, SpringBoot, AWS-EC2, Docker-Swarm and Jenkins